MellyFinnese/AI-BOM-Inspector/README.md

 - Gather AI model metadata from JSON or explicit Hugging Face IDs (bring your own JSON or HF IDs; no automatic pipeline discovery)
 - Apply heuristics for pins, stale models, license posture (permissive vs copyleft vs proprietary vs unknown), and optional CVE lookups via OSV
 - Emit JSON, Markdown, HTML, CycloneDX, or SPDX reports with risk breakdowns plus a stub AI summary you can replace with your own LLM integration
+- Contact firmware research context from [Shadow-UEFI-Intel](https://github.com/MellyFinnese/Shadow-UEFI-Intel) by default to ground dependency analysis (disable with `--skip-shadow-uefi-intel`)

 ## Getting started
 1. Install the package locally (editable install for development):